joshuaboniface/bbuilder/README.md

 The Flask API portion listens for webhooks from a compatible Git system, and the Celery worker then takes that request, clones the repository to a working directory, checks out the relevant `ref`, reads the tasks from `.bbuilder-tasks.yaml` for the current event type, executes the task commands sequentially, then cleans up the working directory (no artifacts are preserved; this is up to the tasks).

+## Why?

+I recently moved my Git repositories from a GitLab instance to Gitea.
+While I love Gitea, I missed the simplicity of GitLab CI.
+For most of my CI tasks, I'm running one or two simple commands or shell scripts on a single runner system, and I found that all the other CI tools out there were too big, cumbersome, and complex for my very simple needs.
+Thus, I created Basic Builder to do exactly what I need my CI to do, and nothing more.
+Hopefully it's useful to someone else as well!

 ## Dependencies

 1. Redis or another Celery-compatible broker system is required for the communication between the API and the worker(s).